home-assistant/home-assistant.io/source/_integrations/danfoss_air.markdown

 The following binary sensor is supported.

-- **Bypass active:** Indicator if heat recovery is currrently bypassed.
+- **Bypass active:** Indicator if heat recovery is currently bypassed.

 ## Sensor